 This is the one.
-The master manipulators of our collective hearts for adults and little children alike.
+The master manipulators of our collective hearts, adults and little children alike.
 There won't be any soft-tears here but instead a fountain, like a drive-by shooting where a screenwriter yells "Oh you thought this was a kids movie?"
-Brap!
-Brap!
-Brap!
-To the heart.

 As mentioned before, these films hit me every time and according my scientist friend, it's probably because I have an affinity for the helpless.

 "Children are parasitically attached to their parents, and we've created other little versions of these like dogs and pets.
-We've shown that children and dogs are the best stimuli for Oxytocin," (dubbed the hug hormone) Zak said.
+We've shown that children and dogs are the best stimuli for Oxytocin," (which is also known as the hug hormone) Zak said.
 "Movies that feature children and animals are particularly really good at provoking tears for that very reason."

-And according to Paul, as humans, most of us have a greater need to protect the innocent the older we get.
+According to Zak, as humans, most of us have a greater need to protect the innocent the older we get.
 At these aged stages in life we're more aware of the children and animals that we come across.
 I'm basically staying away from 1940s Disney movies.

 Romantic Hellos and Goodbyes (sad, hard, happy cry)

 My tears are the least affected by this category.
 It probably says a thing or two about what I feel about affection, or Hollywood love for that matter.
 A lot of what affects us is a direct result of what we identify with.
 The scene where Demi Moore kisses her ghost of a lover, with those primo heavenly effects?
 I couldn't relate.
-The Notebook, god's gift to every romantic movie fan I've personally known?
-I just didn't care for the characters.
-But of all the film tropes, it's the romance movie that makes it an objective to make someone a sniveling mess.
+The Notebook, god's gift to every romantic movie fan I've personally known, I just didn't care for the characters.
+But of all the film tropes, it's the romance movie genre that makes fans a sniveling mess.

 It's the familiarity with love and heartache that makes the romance trope so effective for some.
 Many of us have gone through its rollercoaster ride, and if we haven't, we've longed for it.
 I don't have to speak to a scientist to understand how that works.